unicef/react-org-chart/readme.md

 Added:

 - Lazy-load of parents
-- Zoom in and zoom out with buttons
+- Bind Zoom in and zoom out, zoom extension to buttons
 - Download svg as image and pdf

 ### React Props